-We are competing in support of Legacy Place Society and The Zebra Child Protection Centre.
+We are competing in support of Legacy Place Society and The Zebra Child & Youth Advocacy Centre.
 Our goal is to write two big fat cheques to support these amazing organizations.

 Kani Johnson began fighting bulls in the summer of 2005 at the age of 15.
 Since then he has fought bulls all over Alberta and into British Columbia in amateur and professional associations having him selected to fight bulls at the foothills cowboy association finals, wildrose rodeo association finals, and the world professional bull riding finals.
 When he’s not fighting bulls he works as a journeyman welder.
 Time away from fighting bulls or welding has Kani spending time at home on the farm west of Caroline Alberta with spouse Jaysie and daughters Danica(6) and Fynn(3), spending time outdoors fishing or hunting, and playing hockey during the winter months.

 I am an equine photographer as well as a website and graphic designer.
 I have a degree from the University of Alberta in Psychology and a certificate from NAIT for Digital Media & IT.

 My hobbies include photographing various horse shows and rodeos in Alberta, including the Canadian College Finals Rodeo and the Edmonton First Responders Rodeo.

 This year, I have redesigned all of the EFFRA’s graphics and I look forward to photographing everyone at the 2019 EFRRA rodeo!